King Matt the First

 King Matt the First (Król Maciuś Pierwszy) is a children's novel published in 1923 by Polish author, pediatrician, and child pedagogue Janusz Korczak.
 In addition to telling the story of a young king's adventures, it describes many social reforms, particularly targeting children, some of which Korczak enacted in his own orphanage, and is a thinly veiled allegory of contemporary and historical events in Poland.
 The book has been described as being as popular in Poland as Peter Pan was in the English-speaking world.

-It was translated to English three times (1986, 1990 2014).
-It was the first of Korczak's novels to be translated into English – several of his pedagogical works have been translated, and more recently his novel Kaytek the Wizard was also published in English.
+It was translated to English three times (1986, 1990, 2014).
+It was the first of Korczak's novels to be translated into English – several of his pedagogical works have been translated, and his novel Kaytek the Wizard was also published in English.

 Plot

 Matt is a child prince who is catapulted to the throne by the sudden death of his father.

 At the beginning of his reign, Matt enacts several bold reforms aimed at improving life for the people of his kingdom, especially the children, but in spite of his best intentions, reality gets in the way producing many unintended consequences from silly to sinister.

 Matt tries to read and answer all his mail by himself and finds that the volume is too much and he needs to rely on secretaries.
 He is exasperated with his ministers and has them arrested, but soon realizes that he does not know enough to govern by himself, and is forced to release the ministers and institute constitutional monarchy.

 When a war breaks out, Matt cannot accept being shut up in his palace, but slips away and joins up, pretending to be a peasant boy - and narrowly avoids becoming a prisoner of war.
 He takes the offer of a friendly journalist to publish for him a "royal paper" -and finds much later that he gets carefully edited news and that the journalist is covering up the gross corruption of the young king's best friend.
 Matt tries to organize the children of the entire world to hold processions and demand their rights - and ends up antagonizing other kings.
 He falls in love with a black African princess and outrages racist opinion (by modern standards, however, Korczak's depiction of blacks is itself not completely free of stereotypes which were current at the time of writing).
 Finally, he is overthrown by the invasion of three foreign armies and exiled to a desert island.